Tourism

 Surprisingly, Colombia has dedicated only 1.2 percent of its territory to the agriculture and production of coffee, despite the fact that Colombia produces nearly 10 percent of worldwide coffee production.

-1. Mexico
+12. Mexico

 The 13th-largest country by area and the 10th-most-populous country, Mexico is home to a forest that spans 253,000 sq. miles (656,000 sq. km).
-The Mexican Forest is also home to the Mayan ruins.
+The Mexican forest is also home to the Mayan ruins.

 Mexico’s forestry is quite prominently divided into two categories: dry and humid.
 A humid Mexican forest as seen from Ajusco, a lava dome volcano that has created nutrient-rich soil that provides fuel for the local flora.

-1. Angola
+11. Angola

 The 11th spot on this list is taken up by Angola, a country on Africa’s west coast that is home to 255,000 sq. miles (661,000 sq. km) of forestry and the beautiful Ruacana Falls.